 Once the show was over, we were given a few minutes to walk up close to the signs and take pictures.
 The kids really loved being able to get pictures with the signs.

 - Go at night if you want to see some lit signs.
-There are over 200 signs in the Neon Boneyard, 11 of which are restored.
+There are over 200 signs in the Neon Boneyard.
+Only eleven of the 200 signs have been restored.
 This means that 11 signs are lit up the way that you would expect.
-The other signs are lit up with special lights that are flashed on them to make them appear as though they are lit up.
+Signs that have not been restored are lit up when special lights are flashed on them.
+These lights flash on the unrestored signs in a way that makes them appear as though they are lit up.
 My understanding is that it is very expensive to restore these signs.
 When you see how large some of these signs are, and the number of bulbs on each one, it’s not hard to see why.

 - Buy tickets early!
-Tickets are released a month out.
+Tickets are released a month in advance of the show.
 My experience was that popular time slots vary based upon the season.
 For example, early night time slots fill up quickly in hot months.

 - Get your discounted and combo tickets when possible!
 We were able to find some tickets via Groupon.
 There were options for both Brilliant! tickets, the Neon Boneyard, or a combo of the two.